trm/slate/source/index-internal.md

 curl "https://chroniclevitae.com/api/taxonomy/3"
 ```

-> The above command returns JSON structured like this:
+> The above command retrieves the discipline object for term 3.
+A valid request returns JSON structured like this:

 ```json
 {